SysKitTeam/docs-point/docs/faq/storage-management.md

 ### Syskit Point

-Syskit Point calculates used storage as a sum of the storage used by each site collection, which includes sites in the following states:
+Syskit Point calculates active storage as a sum of the storage used by each site collection, which includes sites in the following states:
 * Active sites - All files, lists, libraries, and metadata
 * Read-only sites - The state of a site that was In-place Archived in Syskit Point
-* Soft deleted - Both the first-stage and second-stage recycle bin count toward used storage
-* **M365 Archived** - **Sites archived via M365 Archive are calculated in the used storage by Syskit Point**
+* **M365 Archived** - **Sites archived via M365 Archive do not count toward the active storage quota**

 :::warning
 **Please note!**
 Please note!
 Permanently deleted sites no longer contribute to the total storage used.
-Syskit Point calculates the M365 archived data in the used storage numbers, as exceeding your standard storage quota results in additional charges, although archiving the data can reduce these charges.
+When data is archived via M365 Archive, it no longer consumes your tenant's active storage quota.
+Instead, archived data incurs costs only if your total storage (active and archived) exceeds your licensed quota.
+Archiving helps reduce overall storage costs by moving inactive data to a lower-cost tier.
 For more information about billing scenarios, navigate to the [following article](https://learn.microsoft.com/en-us/microsoft-365/archive/archive-pricing?view=o365-worldwide#billing-scenarios).
 :::